-In a Level 2, the OIT Communications Manager should draft a handling strategy, including timing of communications, and 3-4 key messages and agree those with the OIT before briefing the rest of the communications team to implement the strategy with the OIT Communications Manager, using the key messages as the basis.
+In a Level 2 incident, the OIT Communications Manager should draft a handling strategy, including timing of communications and key messages, and agree those with the OIT Chair, before briefing the rest of the FSS communications team to implement the strategy, using the key messages as the basis for individual communications elements.

-During a Level 3 or 4 incident, this role will be taken on by the SIT Communications Director and agreed with the SIT.
+During a Level 3 or 4 incident, this role will be taken on by the SIT Communications Director and agreed with the SIT Chair.
 The SIT Communications Director will then brief the OIT Communications Manager who will implement with the wider communications team.